 Each year, corporations, businesses and organizations nominate successful role models in professional and managerial positions to serve as Adult Achievers for the school year.
 Adult Achievers are recognized for their professional skills and also their desire to give back to the community.

-To view a list of our 2015-2016 Adult Achievers class members, click HERE.
+To view a list of our 2015-2016 Adult Achievers class members, click here.

 Participants in the Black Achievers Program meet weekly or bi-weekly throughout the year at the Northside, Parklawn, Rite Hite and West Suburban YMCAs.
 We face educational disparity head-on by equipping teens with skills and competencies needed to gain acceptance to and graduation from institutions of higher learning, eventually leading to successful entry into the workforce.
 Teens in the program, participate in a variety of college prep and leadership development activities, such as workshops on SAT/ACT preparation; study skills/time management; interviewing techniques; financial management; team-building field trips; community service-learning projects; and college tours.

 The Bridge Program Overview